-To illustrate the differences in expectations between Consensus Economics and FX4Casts, we plot 3- and 12-month forecast errors for four selected developed and developing countries in Figures 1 and 2.
-For the sake of saving space, we have chosen four countries in each group with the highest foreign exchange market turnover based on the 2013 Bank for International Settlements (BIS) Triennial Central Bank Survey.
-For 3-month ahead forecasts, the forecast errors from the two datasets do not differ greatly.
-At the 12-month horizon, there are bigger discrepancies between the two sources of forecasts, with the larger forecast errors generally observed for FX4Casts.
-12
+To illustrate the differences in expectations between Consensus Economics and FX4Casts, we plot 3- and 12-month forecast errors for four developed countries (the Euro Area, Japan, the U.K., and Australia) and four developing countries (Mexico, Singapore, South Korea, and South Africa) in Figures 1 and 2.
+We have selected four countries from each group based on the highest foreign exchange market turnover in the 2013 Bank for International Settlements (BIS) Triennial Central Bank Survey.
+For 3-month ahead forecasts, the forecast errors from the two datasets do not differ substantially.
+At the 12-month horizon, the discrepancies between the two sources of forecasts are more pronounced, with larger forecast errors generally observed for FX4Casts.